timdewild/heat-equation-rod/README.md

 https://github.com/timdewild/heat-equation-rod/assets/93600756/b446ba26-cad3-4a81-be8a-be11a59d7828

-The animation captures the following scenario: you have a metal rod and heat it in the middle (using a lighter, for example).
+The animation above captures the following scenario: you have a metal rod and heat it in the middle (using a lighter, for example).
 After you stop heating the metal, you wish to find out how the heat flows through the rod and how the temperature distribution changes over time.
 The animation starts at the moment you turn of the lighter and the temperature distribution looks like a bell curve, peaking at the place where the lighter was.
 The three panels show the following:
 - **Panel 1:** shows the time-evolution of the temperature profile along the rod.
 - **Panel 2:** shows how the temperature in the rod changes by means of a heatmap, with vectors showing how the heat flows on top.
 - **Panel 3:** shows how atoms vibrate in the lattice and how these vibrations react to the changing temperature distribution.